jamestunnell/jamestunnell.github.io/README.md

 jamestunnell.github.io
 ======================

-a personal webpage to post my thoughts on and insights from my work
+A place to post thoughts on and insights from my work.